danbarnard-za/azure-labs/Lab-01-Resource-Groups/README.md

 ## Objective

-Learn how to create, manage and organize Azure resources using Resource Groups.
+The objective of this lab was to understand how Azure Resource Groups are used to logically organize resources, apply metadata using tags, move resources between Resource Groups, and safely remove resources from Azure.

 ## Technologies